top of page

 Alexa, turn on (or off) the porch light.

-If you’re the techy sort, I welcome suggestions.
+I welcome your suggestions.

 Garbage Disposal